Pullusb/GP_brush_fill/README.md

 `esc` or `right-click` : Leave the modal

+`[/]`, `W/E`, `numpad -/+` or `mousewheel down/up` : change radius of the brush

+`S/D` : Change spacing value

 ### Limitations

 Everything happens in the screen space visible part of the viewport that is locked during the modal.
-Meaning that you can't move during the paint and the brush is clamped to viewport border.
+You can't move view during the painting and the brush is clamped to viewport border.

+Impossible erase plain stroke without fill (use native eraser for that)

+Impossible to add holes in shapes when erasing

+In additive/substractive mode, closing a draw shape (like a lasso) will englobe everything inside.

 ### Important technical note